VAWA, FVPSA, and VOCA

 Victim service providers receiving HUD funds must use a comparable database that adheres to the same technology data standards as mainstream HMIS systems.
 Victim service providers must provide aggregate information in reports to HUD.
 Information in these reports must be non-identifying, which can include aggregate totals or other demographic information that does not identify a victim.
 Since it is possible to identify many victims in rural states or small communities with only ethnicity or age and zip code, the information that victim service providers can share must be carefully scrutinized and limited.
 In addition, non-personally identifying information must be further protected by being "de-identified, encrypted, or otherwise encoded."

-In December 2011, HUD issued a proposed rule on HMIS.
-The proposed rule will be in effect once it becomes a final rule.
-Until the rule is final, HUD grantees must comply with the 2004 Technical Standards and the 2010 Data Standards.
+HUD issued a proposed rule on HMIS and an interim rule on HMIS for ESG grantees.
+Neither the proposed nor the interim rule have been finalized as of this writing, but they give the best instruction on how programs should comply with data collection and protect confidentiality.
+HUD grantees must comply with the 2014 HMIS Data Dictionary and 2014 HMIS Data Manual.
 Although victim service providers are only required to submit aggregate details in reports, they must, according to HUD, collect all of the same data elements as mainstream HMIS systems.
 NNEDV continues to work with HUD to reduce the collection of information that is not used or useful.
-When using a comparable database with these additional required elements, it’s critical to inform survivors that they have the right to refuse to answer any of the questions.
+When using a comparable database with these additional required elements, it’s critical to inform survivors that they have the right to refuse to answer any of the questions without impact to the services they receive.
 Programs should take extra steps to ensure the security of all information collected and retained for this purpose.

 4. Which of these VAWA and FVPSA provisions apply to my program?